 - Test, adapt, document, and evaluate promising practices in strategic collaboration and community planning to address youth homelessness;

 - Implement innovative models of youth engagement, empowering young people with lived experience of homelessness to be partners in transforming coordinated responses to youth homelessness.

 Just over 50 youth (12-25 year olds with a diverse range of lived experience) have been engaged to date through focus groups and one on one sessions.
 Youth identified that there's a lot of good work happening in Kelowna.
 Findings will be worked into the youth strategy implementation.

-The Lived Experience Circle will play a key role by helping to inform and guide the work of the Journey Home Task Force.
+LECoH is currently made up of ten individuals that meet every two weeks, working alongside Journey Home.
+The Circle will have a seat on the newly formed Central Okanagan Journey Home Society Board of Directors in order to continue to provide guidance in the implementation of the Strategy.
 The members will come together regularly and will be asked to provide insight on the strengths and gaps in the current homeless serving system.

 If you are interested in sharing your expertise through the Lived Experience Circle, please email Journey Home.

 While the City has taken a leadership role in the development of the Journey Home Strategy, an inclusive community driven process is essential to ensure a collective commitment to move the plan into action.

 The City of Kelowna’s role is to:

 - support the work of the Journey Home Task Force in developing a long-term community plan to address homelessness